0

 Role Alignment

-GitHub Highlights
+GitHub Highlights & Open-Source Builds

-Infrastructure, Security, Automation, and Applied AI
+Infrastructure, Security, Automation, Applied AI, and API Development

 Google Scholar and Research Pipeline